vildocompany/vildocompany.github.io/_pages/data analysis.md

 # Finding User Characteristics
 ---
-With the information attaimed from analysing Churn-Tenure data, users can be split into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.
-Using the segments as a base to then analyse user characteristics.
+With the information attained from analysing Churn-Tenure data, the users can be split into 2 segments: (1) Churn Users – users that are churn and on their 0-2 day; (2) Retained Users – users that stays for longer.
+Going forward **‘Segment’** will refer to this segmentation and used as a base to analyse user characteristics.

 ## **Correlation**
 To help with determining which feature to analyse, using correlation heatmap could help in checking each feature's correlation with target. ince the data's features are a mix of numerical and categorical value, there is a need to separate both types to their own dataframe and calculate their correlation separately.
 Uing Pearson’s Correlation for numerical data; Chi-Squared method for categorical data.

+**Note:**
+Correlation is by no means equal or the same as causation.
+This [article](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/statistical+language+-+correlation+and+causation) explained more in-depth about correlatoin vs. causation.
+{: .notice--warning}

 {% include gallery caption="*The correlation results thats closer to 0 means weaker to no correlation; number that goes bigger (negative value or not) means a stronger correlation.*" %}